arangodb/docs/3.6/http/repairs.md

 repairs may leave it in a state that is not repairable without manual intervention!

-Shutting down the coordinator which executes the job will abort it, but it can safely be restarted on another coordinator.
+Shutting down the Coordinator which executes the job will abort it, but it can safely be restarted on another Coordinator.
 However, there may still be a shard move ongoing even after the job stopped.
 If the job is started again before the move is finished, repairing the affected collection will fail, but the repair can be restarted safely.